 Moderate or severe persistent asthma

 means you have asthma symptoms every day.
 You may also need to use your rescue inhaler daily to treat shortness of breath.
 Your normal activities are affected by wheezing, shortness of breath, or chest tightness.
 You have frequent flare-ups when your symptoms become worse.
-Flare-ups at night can affect your sleep and happen at least once a week.
+Flare-ups at night can affect your sleep and happen at least 1 time each week.